tilt-dev/tilt.build/docs/multiple_repos.md

 Here's [an
 example](https://github.com/tilt-dev/ephemerator/blob/3f4c3c7d045f1f012ad70afe3907c83b5645d565/ephconfig/Tiltfile)
 that uses `os.path.exists` to see if you have OAuth client secrets or localhost HTTPS certificates.
-If you do, it uses the real Github OAuth login server.
+If you do, it uses the real GitHub OAuth login server.
 Otherwise, it uses fake user data.

 ```python